 We also saw that when companies give grants to universities or pay some "top" or "famous" academic researchers to help them research and solve a problem, their innovation challenges often languish.
 The work is often added to other research going on, or dumped to the bottom of the priorities list-and the research lags on for years.
-What is also disconcerting is that if a traditional company-sponsored university research project does lead to a breakthrough, Co-creation means SIMULTANEOUS collaboration among at least three people having DIFFERENT experience, expertise, and frames of reference but a SHARED FATE.
+What is also disconcerting is that if a traditional company-sponsored university research project does lead to a breakthrough, most universities in the West would claim full ownership of the resulting patents and give only a non-exclusive license back to the company that paid for the whole project.
+This has become increasingly unacceptable to many companies.

+Co-creation means SIMULTANEOUS collaboration among at least three people having DIFFERENT experience, expertise, and frames of reference but a SHARED FATE.